Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/harbor-master-get-ships.md

 This endpoint:
 1. Maps a GET request to the `/ships` route
 2. Uses dependency injection to get an instance of `DatabaseService`
+    - This was added to the dependency injection container as an available service in the `Program.cs` module with `builder.Services.AddSingleton<DatabaseService>();`
 3. Calls the `GetAllShipsAsync` method to retrieve all ships
 4. Returns the list of ships as a JSON response